mcchrish/dotfiles/README.md

 # dotfiles

-Managed by GNU Stow.
+Managed by Chezmoi.
 Primarily configured for macOS system.

 ## Install